 - Body contouring (often following significant weight loss or bariatric surgery)

 - Tummy tucks

 When possible, cosmetic procedures are done using minimally invasive techniques, resulting in smaller incisions, less pain and a faster recovery.

 Our specialists have extensive experience performing breast reconstruction and other reconstructive procedures following breast cancer surgery.
 Microsurgical options for breast reconstruction include DIEP (Deep Inferior Epigastric Perforator) flap surgery, a technique that preserves muscle and eliminates the risk associated with breast implants.

 Surgery for Skin Cancer

-We work with patients with skin cancer—melanoma, squamous and basal—to remove the cancerous cells and restore appearance.
+We work with patients with skin cancer—melanoma, squamous and basal—to remove the cancerous cells and restore appearance with surgical skin cancer treatment.
 You have access to Mohs micrographic surgery, an advanced approach to removing skin cancer that minimizes damage to the skin.